 Target Black Friday 2020 deals: How to shop amid COVID-19 lockdowns

-Black Friday 2020 deals are already here.
-If you're planning on staying home during Black Friday out of COVID-19-related concerns, you can still shop decent deals online, today and through Saturday November 28.
+Black Friday 2020 deals at Target are already here.
+If you're planning on staying home and avoiding crowds during Black Friday out of COVID-19-related concerns, you can still shop decent deals online.
+The deals listed here last today and through Saturday, November 28.

-Target's Black Friday deals have begun.
-Here's a look at some of their best Black Friday offers going on now, including clothing and toys for kids, tech gadgets and home and kitchen appliances.
+Here's a look at some of Target's best Black Friday deals going on now, including clothing and toys for kids, tech gadgets and home and kitchen appliances.
 All prices are current as of publication.

 Gadgets